Skip to content

 What to Do If You Are Behind

 Increase savings rate above current level.
 Reduce major fixed expenses (housing, transportation) to free capacity.
 Eliminate high-interest debt that prevents wealth building.
 Avoid lifestyle inflation as income grows.
-Maximise employer retirement match (free money).
+Maximise employer retirement match (additional employer contribution).
 Catch-up over years rather than expecting overnight correction.
 Most households can recover from being 1-3 years behind through sustained behaviour change.
 Larger gaps require more aggressive intervention or accepting structural reality.

 What the Calculator Does Not Model